a-elnajjar/StormChaserApp/README.md

 # StoreChaser

-A take-home assessment for **Speer Technologies**, built for storm-chasing hobbyist meteorologists.
+built for storm-chasing hobbyist meteorologists.
 StoreChaser lets users track the weather, document storms in the field, and review their storm history on an interactive map.

 ---